Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 But how do you do this?
 Steven Farina, Director, Customer Success at UserGems, points to one solution — multithreading.

-“Multithreading is retention insurance, and right now, it should be the hottest insurance on the block,” says Steven.
+“Multithreading is retention insurance, and right now, it should be your highest-priority retention move,” says Steven.

-“It's easy to overlook: You have a kick-ass champion.
+“It's easy to overlook: You have a strong champion.
 They're engaged, efficient, and hitting on all the key metrics you aligned on.
 The stuff green accounts are made of, except:

 - Your last email failed when sent to an invalid recipient